git-kinetix/fbxsdk_python/Readme.md

  `./build.sh`

 Configured for Python3_x64
-Will install an old version of sip
+Will use an old version of sip without installing it
-Conda env or container with the current version of sip uninstalled is recommended

 dependencies
 ```